Road Trips Australia

 1 – Check the tides if driving on the beach!

-Always check the tide and with Willyweather it’s easy!
-You only need to watch all the videos that get posted about Inskip point or Fraser Island to see how people have recklessly destroyed their 4WD’s.
+Always check the tide, and with the Willyweather App, it’s easy!
+You only need to watch all the posted videos about Inskip Point or Fraser Island to see how people have recklessly destroyed their 4WDs.

 2 – Tyre Pressure for Sand Driving

 It’s critical to reduce your tire pressure before you access soft sand.
 Lowering your tyre pressure makes the footprint of your vehicle larger in both length and width.
-It may help to inspect the track on foot to understand better how the way looks and how soft the sand feels.
+It may help to inspect the track on foot to better understand what the way looks like and how soft the sand feels.
 This will guide you on how low you need to reduce your tyre pressure.
 Reducing your tyre pressure in a safe place before you enter the soft sand is good.
-Too many people think it will be all right and worry about the consequences after.
-It’s better to be smart and get the pressure right first; you can always raise or lower them down the beach/creek/track later on if an adjustment is needed.
+Too many people think it will be all right and worry about the consequences afterwards.
+It’s better to be smart and get the pressure right first; you can always raise or lower it along the beach/creek/track later if needed.
 A valuable tool to reduce tyre pressure is a tyre deflator kit.

-Choose a comfortable starting pressure, depending on the softness of the sand and your vehicles load.
+Tyre pressures for driving on sand: Choose a comfortable starting pressure depending on the softness of the sand and the vehicle’s load.

 3 – The Right Tyre Pressure for Driving in Sand